 - The 2016 On-Board Ridership Survey was used for fare type counts by all surveys, minority population surveys, and low-income surveys - TARC revenue and total passenger were obtained from the FY 2018 and FY 2019 TARC Finance Report - Title VI thresholds are determined by the percent of minority and low-income populations within the TARC service area.
 Population percentages were obtained from the most recent Census data, the 2017 American Community Survey 5-year estimates.
-The TARC service area is defined as 3/4 miles from all bus stops and two miles from park-and-ride facilities.
-The minority population in the TARC service area is 13.94%.
+The TARC service area is defined as 3⁄4 miles from all bus stops and two miles from park-and-ride facilities.
+The minority population in the TARC service area is 27.02% and the low-income population in the TARC service area is 13.94%.